30. Slay the Spire (Megacrit, 2019)

 21. Star Control II: the Ur-Quan Masters (Toys for Bob, 1992)

-An undisputed classic, Star Control 2 is an ingenious blend of Starflight's open ended exploration and top down combat inspired by one of the very first video games ever made (Spacewar!).
-Set in a future where the nefarious Ur-Quan empire has enslaved countless races, you return home after a lengthy scientific exploration journey aboard an alien ship to find Earth similarly enslaved, it's citizens trapped beneath an impenetrable force field; from there you set out to gather resources, upgrade your ship, make alliances with other races across the galaxy and eventually take the fight to the Ur-Quan.
+An undisputed classic, Star Control 2 is an ingenious blend of Starflight's open ended exploration and top-down combat inspired by one of the very first video games ever made (Spacewar!).
+Set in a future where the nefarious Ur-Quan empire has enslaved countless races, you return home after a lengthy scientific exploration journey aboard an alien ship to find Earth similarly enslaved, it's citizens trapped beneath an impenetrable force field; from there you set out to gather resources, upgrade your ship, make alliances with other races across the galaxy and eventually take the fight to the Ur-Quan to free the galaxy from their grasp.
 A great concept for sure, and the quirky sense of humor and excellent music make it a captivating journey.
-The game has also since had the 3DO version's source code released, resulting in an excellent modern update (simply called "The Ur-Quan Masters" for copyright reasons) to numerous platforms that's also free to download and play.
+The game has also since had the 3DO version's source code released, resulting in a fantastic updated version (simply called "The Ur-Quan Masters" for copyright reasons) to numerous platforms that's also free to download and play.